A Day in the Life of a Data Scientist: What to Expect

 8 AM Head to Work – Commute

 When working on complex data science projects, Charlie is intensely thinking about which machine learning approach would work best for his dataset on his commute to the office.
-During other days where the data product has already been built and the team is working on code polishing or other temporal activities, Charlie spends his commute time listening to some interesting data science podcasts or classic music.
+On other days when the data product has already been built and the team is working on code polishing or other temporal activities, Charlie spends his commute time listening to some interesting data science podcasts or classic music.

 9 AM Arrive at Work